Artists’ works speak of community in remote WA medical clinics

 The community selected a list of artists and artworks which were shortlisted based on their ability to be integrated as art screens.
 The community then chose the final two artists for each building and their artworks were translated into three art screens per building.

-At the Punmu Clinic, the art of Minyawe Miller (Untitled) and Jakayu Biljabu (Pitu, Kulilu) was licensed from the Copyright Agency for the screens.
-While at Parnngurr Clinic, the art of Wokka Taylor (Tali North of Punmu) and Sonia Williams (All the honey ants) was licensed.
+The Copyright Agency licensed the art of Minyawe Miller (Untitled) and Jakayu Biljabu (Pitu, Kulilu) for the screens at the Punmu Clinic, as well as the art of Wokka Taylor (Tali North of Punmu) and Sonia Williams (All the honey ants) for the Parnngurr Clinic.

 Kaunitz Yeung Architects says, “In taking a careful and inclusive approach to designing with the communities of Punmu and Parnngurr, two distinct pieces of architecture have been created.
 They are the fusion of culturally engaging design, high quality clinical provision, integrated sustainability measures and prefabrication.
 Most importantly these buildings respond to their place and have engendered a sense of community ownership as the physical embodiment of the client’s approach to health and wellness.”